 We are a luxury boutique resort that takes pride in being Samoan.
-We are made of the community and shaped by the people.
+We are made of the community and shaped by our people.

 Vala is our in house chameleon, if he is not waiting on your table by day you will find him singing his heart out in the resort string band by night.
 As the runner up of Samoa’s 2010 Star Search, the singer/song writer still has dreams of becoming Samoa’s most accomplished musician.
 The Sinalei family have decided to help support his dream by organising the production and recording of his band’s first album.
 So keep an eye out for this talented bunch and go ahead and treat yourself to their CD, you won’t regret it.
 Albums are available at our Sinalei Boutique.

 Born a deaf and a mute, Pouono has encountered more than your average share of life’s obstacles.
 However, having worked his way to the top of the maintenance department in his 10 year tenure to head of arts and crafts, complimented by a string of honorary artistic awards from around the region, one would be amiss to think that he has been blessed with more talent than one could ever dream of.
 Armed with a cheeky grin and sense of humour to boot, you can find this gracious soul making his mark all over the resort one sculpture and painting at a time.